Blackfell/blackfell.github.io/_posts/2019-03-18-my-first-post.md

 {% include figure image_path="/assets/images/posts/first_post/markdown.jpg" alt="Markdown rendering photo" caption="A sample of Markdown on the left; this markdown file was used to build the [about](/about) page from this very website (shown on the right).
 Markdown was designed to let people structure content in a simple, effective way; software like Jekyll allows markdown to be parsed and turned into styled HTML (a mark**up** language) for web pages; this is very easy and a quick way to get content published." %}

 There's more still, though; as well as markup, Jekyll lets you write dynamic content, for example, listing all blog posts on a page, using [liquid](https://jekyllrb.com/docs/liquid/).
-This functionality is a little trickier than writing markdown posts, but you can get loads of information at the jekyll site.
+This functionality is a little trickier than writing markdown posts, but you can get loads of information at the Jekyll site.

 ## How can I do this?
-Building a site with Jekyll, Minimal Mistakes and Github Pages has been a relatively easy and fun learning experience; if you're ready to do the same, the following should summarise all the separate things you'll need to learn and do.
+Building a site with Jekyll, Minimal Mistakes and GitHub Pages has been a relatively easy and fun learning experience; if you're ready to do the same, the following should summarise all the separate things you'll need to learn and do.

 ### Working to your theme